Isaac799/go-fish/README.md

-# go-fish
+# Go Fish

-a ssr framework using go templating and htmlx
+a fish themed ssr framework using go templating and htmlx

 ## Concepts

-The main two things are:
+The main 3 things are:

-- **page**: is available via mux
+- **Tuna**: is the big fish of the app, a page that people visit.
+Available via mux
+  - consumes sardines
+- **Sardine**: is the small fry, prefixed with "_"
-- **island**: a template to be used within other templates, prefixed with "_"
+  - a template to be used within other templates

-Scoping for islands is show in the example below.

-## Styling
+  - can be fetched with htmlx
+- **Clown**fish  is the styling or css of the app.
+  - hashed for their name to enable browser cache
+  - served independently, not embedded in template

-Styling scope is show in the example below too.
+Sardine and Clown scope is show in the example below.

-I wanted to note here that we hash the content to make a new file name, once serving.
-This allows us to cache the document in the browser for faster loading times and less server overhead.
-Especially compared to loading css into the template every time.
-Also this lets me make changes without fear that a user will miss out.

 ## Example